ejolly/pymer4/docs/development/contributing.md

 # How to Contribute

-We **always welcome contributions** and have tried to simplify the process of adding new features or fixing bugs to `pymer4`
+We **always welcome contributions** and have tried to simplify the process of adding new features or fixing bugs to `pymer4`.
+You can checkout the [development roadmap on Github](https://github.com/users/ejolly/projects/1/views/1?query=sort%3Aupdated-desc+is%3Aopen)

 ## 1. Get the code & setup a development environment

-Install `pixi`
+Install [`pixi`](https://pixi.sh/latest/) the Python project manager that handles environments and dependencies (*won't conflict with any exist Python tools like `conda` or `pip`!*)

 ```bash
 curl -fsSL https://pixi.sh/install.sh | bash